erikdubois/GithubTutorial/README.md

 ### 6. Run git.sh

-Run this script **everytime you changed something** to your files and they will be posted to your github.
+Run this script **everytime you change** your files and they will be updated on your github.

 >**This is the only script you will need from now on.**